Financial devolution in Scotland: the journey so far

-Our work on Scotland’s new financial powers is reported in a number of ways, including performance audits, our annual audits of the key bodies involved, and assurance reports on work by the National Audit Office (NAO) to examine arrangements for the Scottish Rate of Income Tax.
+Our work on financial devolution in Scotland is reported in a number of ways, including performance audits, our annual audits of the key bodies involved, and assurance reports on work by the National Audit Office (NAO) to examine arrangements for the Scottish Rate of Income Tax.

 Giving evidence to the Parliament

-Auditor General Caroline Gardner regularly reports to the Parliament on our audit work on financial devolution, and how the Scottish Government is managing its budget.
-View our latest evidence sessions on these topics with the Public Audit and Post-legislative Scrutiny Committee, and the Finance and Constitution Committee.
-You can also read our correspondence to last session’s Devolution (Further Powers) Committee (PDF 115K).
+Auditor General Caroline Gardner and Audit Scotland colleagues regularly report to the Parliament on our audit work on financial devolution, and how the Scottish Government is managing its budget.
+View our latest evidence sessions with the Public Audit and Post-legislative Scrutiny Committee on social security, and the Finance and Constitution Committee on VAT.
+You can also read our submission to the Finance and Constitution Committee on fiscal risks and the Scottish budget.